zeld/psa-update/README.md

   -V, --version              Print version
 ```

 A silent (non-interactive) mode can be activated using the `--silent` flag.
+It allows to fully automate the download and extraction.

-For example, to check for updates and automatically download and extract them to a USB drive, you can use the following command:
+For example, to check for updates and automatically download and extract them onto a USB drive, you can use the following command:

 ```shell
 $ psa-update --silent --download --extract /path/to/usb/drive